EndPointCorp/end-point-blog/2015/03/18/advanced-product-filtering-in-ecommerce.html.md

 title: Advanced Product Filtering in Ecommerce
 ---

 One of my recent projects for [Paper Source](http://www.papersource.com/) has been to introduce advanced product filtering (or faceted filtering).
-Paper Source runs on [Interchange](http://www.icdevgroup.org/i/dev), a perl-based open source ecommerce platform that End Point has been involved with (as core developers &amp; maintainers) for many years.
+Paper Source runs on [Interchange](http://www.icdevgroup.org/i/dev), a perl-based open source ecommerce platform that End Point has been involved with (as core developers & maintainers) for many years.

 In the case of Paper Source, personalized products such as [wedding invitations](http://www.papersource.com/personalized/wedding-invitations.html) and [save the dates](http://www.papersource.com/personalized/wedding-save-the-dates/photo-save-the-dates.html) have advanced filtering to filter by print method, number of photos, style, etc. Advanced product filtering is a very common feature in ecommerce systems with a large number of products that allows a user to narrow down a set of products to meet their needs.
 Advanced product filtering is not unlike faceted filtering offered by many search engines, which similarly allows a user to narrow down products based on specific tags or facets (e.g. see many Amazon filters on the left column).
 In the case of Paper Source, I wrote the filtering code layered on top of the current navigation.
 Below I'll go through some of the details with small code examples.